6chHenry/6chHenry.github.io/docs/notes/Research/CausalDiscovery/Causal_Structure_Distributions.md

 This configuration ensures that all input variables to $f^C$ remain active during latent vector masking, thereby simulating a scenario in which all inputs are treated as causes of all output variables.

 The training procedure follows a sequential approach.
-First, we train $f^C$ using the available dataset D. Once trained, we employ $f^C$ as the model IG will use to compute an estimate of $p^D$  and subsequently transforming each element $pij ∈ p^D$ .
+First, we train $f^C$ using the available dataset D. Once trained, we employ $f^C$ as the model IG will use to compute an estimate of $p^D$ and subsequently transforming each element $p_{ij} \in p^D$.
 The resulting parameter vector $p^D$ then defines the distribution from which the causal masks M are sampled during the training of $f^D$ with the data in D.

 At inference time, $f^C$ is discarded, and the final learned value of $p^D$ is employed to parameterize the causal mask distribution P($p^D$), ensuring that the causal relationships inferred during training are preserved in deployment.

 ### Symbol Analysis